Having a high-level marketing strategy, the right budget, and the right team, isn't enough to ensure that you'll succeed.

 Impact - The previous criterion is about quality, but the impact score tries to estimate the quantity.
 For example, you can differentiate between the results of publishing an article on TechCrunch and publishing a guest post on a small blog by awarding 10 points to tasks with the highest impact.

-Cost - if you struggled with estimating costs, then you'll definitely enjoy the fact that you can score everything on a scale of 1-10, where 1 point mean the cheapest solution.
+Cost - if you struggled with estimating costs, then you'll definitely enjoy the fact that you can score everything on a scale of 1-10, where 1 point means the cheapest solution.

 This method calculates the score according to the formula: